prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 While the power consumption might seem a bit high, the hashing power of this miner makes up for it.

-You'll spend $3.46 per day on electricity and see a return of $247.77 per day.
-This is a 7169% return on electricity cost each day.
+You'll spend $3.46 per day on electricity and see a return of **$1,281.74 per year**.
+This is a 101% return on investment each day.

-[Cryptocompare](https://www.cryptocompare.com/mining/bitmain/antminer-d3-miner/){:target="_blank"} estimates a yearly return of over $30,000 per miner.

 [Read our Review](/crypto-mining/dash-hardware/antminer-d3-review/){: .big-button}